 Our Year 6 children were lucky enough to be invited to attend a morning with Chris Riddell, children’s laureate, at St.George’s High School.
 We joined several other Blackpool schools to take part in a question and answer session with the author.
 Chris drew illustrations the entire time and our children were deeply engaged with both his drawings and stories about his life as an author.

-For more information about Chris Riddell, click the link below:
+For more information about Chris Riddell, click here.

 Dan Worsley—Boundary Author in Residence!